DiamondLightSource/pymalcolm/docs/tutorials/counter.rst

 To make the AttributeModel we first need to make a meta object.
 In our example we want a ``float64`` `NumberMeta` as we want to demonstrate floating point numbers.
 If our counter was an integer we could choose ``int32`` or ``int64``.
-The actual AttributeModel is returned by the :meth:`~VMeta.create_attribute` method of this meta.
+The actual AttributeModel is returned by the :meth:`~VMeta.create_attribute_model` method of this meta.

 In the two methods (zero and increment), we make use of the ``counter`` Attribute.
 We can get its value by using the :attr:`~AttributeModel.value` attribute and set its value by calling the :meth:`~AttributeModel.set_value` method.
-This method will validate the new value using the `VMeta` object we passed in :meth:`~Part.create_attributes` and notify any interested subscribers that something has changed.
+This method will validate the new value using the `VMeta` object we passed in :meth:`~Part.create_attribute_models` and notify any interested subscribers that something has changed.